 What You Need to Know Before You Open a Pharmacy

 The pharmacy industry is a complex one.
-Likewise, opening a pharmacy can be complicated.
-In order to succeed, you need to be a master of both medicine and commerce.
+If you are looking to open a pharmacy, you need to be a master of both medicine and commerce.

 This is a guest post blog from our friends at PioneerRx.

 There isn’t a clear roadmap to go from pharmacist to pharmacy owner, but there are several things you should think about in order to make the transition smoother.